jmbian/jmbian.github.io/_pages/about.md

   [[PDF](https://arxiv.org/abs/2505.21792)]

 # 📖 Educations
-- *2021.01 - 2026.05*, University of Florida, Ph.D. in Electrical and Computer Engineering.
+- *2024.08 - 2026.05*, University of Florida, Ph.D. in Electrical and Computer Engineering.
+- *2021.01 - 2024.08*, University of Miami, Ph.D. in Electrical and Computer Engineering.
 - *2019.09 - 2020.12*, Columbia University, M.S. in Operations Research.
 - *2016.09 - 2019.05*, University of Colorado Denver, B.A. in Econometrics and Quantitative Economics.